mikefulb/alpacadsc/docs/source/usage.rst

 where <bdist_file> will be the newly created package in the "dist/" folder.

+Other options available are:

+ - python3 setup.py build_sphinx
+       This will rebuild the documentation into the directory docs/build/html.

+ - python3 setup.py test
+       This will run several tests.

 Starting The Alpaca Service ...........................
 You will need to start the Alpaca service which will